marsteg/adventure-game/README.md

 - creation of items, doors, actions and rooms.
 - stashing of items
 - items can now be destroyed on usage or not. if not, they go back to the inventory after usage
+- Items can now be combined but it only works if done the correct way around..
 - switching rooms with doors
 - hitting space makes items, doors, NPCs and actions shine
 - Actionfuncs are a way to teach an action button tricks.
 With this theoretically anything can be executed via Actions